davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 As you might imagine, there are quite a few problems that can be reduced to initialize a `WriteOnce<T>` this way, which vastly simplifies the process of making code thread safe and/or distributing it.
 If you see why that is, then you also already know why consensus is so foundational to distributed systems &mdash; because, drumroll please . . .

-## Consensus Algorithms Implement Distributed Write-Once Variables
+## Consensus Algorithms Implement Write-Once Variables

-That's right, `DistributedWriteOnce<T>` is a full-blown consensus algorithm!

 The word "consensus" means "agreement."
 Calling something consensus implies a sort of story: once upon a time, there was a group, where not all members of the group initially agreed.
 Then, they all came into agreement.
-That kind of agreement is called "consensus."
+We call that kind of agreement, "consensus."

-So what does consensus have to do with distributed write-once variables?
-In that context, the group is made up of threads running on different machines, rather than people; the initial disagreement comes from different threads calling `tryInitialize` with different values, and the final agreement comes from all threads receiving the same value from `finalValue`.

-If you check our write-once solutions to the random user selection and order cancellation problems, you'll see this in action.
+In the context of a distributed system, the group is made up of threads running on different machines, rather than people, and the initial disagreement comes from different threads calling `tryInitialize` with different values.
+The final agreement comes from all threads receiving the same value from `finalValue`.
+If you check our write-once-based solutions from the previous heading, you'll see this in action.
 In both cases we start out with different threads in disagreement (different values are being passed to `tryInitialize`), and we end up with all threads in agreement (we forget what value we passed to `tryInitialize` and just trust the value returned by `finalValue` instead).
 Somewhere between `tryInitialize` and `finalValue`, the disagreement was resolved (arbitrarily, by picking the first `tryInitialize` call), and the final result was total agreement acrss all threads &mdash; consensus.

-So, a consensus algorithm implements a write-once variable for a distributed system.
+So, a write-once variable is a primitive backed by a consensus algorithm, which is to say a consensus algorithm is the algorithm that implements a write-once variable.
+They are two sides of the same coin.

 That's a good high-level description, but we should dig deeper.
 What guarantees does a consensus algorithm need to provide?
 We should be able to glean everything we need from re-examining how the two example problems were built on top of `WriteOnce<T>`, and what implicit guarantees they were expecting `WriteOnce<T>` to provide.

 ## Properties of a Consenus Algorithm